Greenock: Industry and railways

-Villas

-Further evidence of this wealth can be seen in the large villas of Greenock's west end, one time home to the ship owners, industrialists and investors.
-The area is fronted by the mile long (1.6 km) sweep of the Esplanade with its views across the Clyde to Kilcreggan which almost convinces the visitor that no heavy industry could have been anywhere nearby.

-Battery Park and torpedoes
+Greenock's increasing importance and wealth was manifested in the construction of the Greenock Municipal Buildings, whose Victoria Tower, completed in 1886, stands 245 ft tall.
 The War of 1812 reawakened fears of American raids against Britain's ports.
 Earlier gun batteries had been dismantled and in 1813 ground was granted for a battery at Whitefarland Point.
 Fort Matilda was completed in 1818 and was sporadically modified over the century.
 The land to the west of this was common ground for inhabitants of the town, but in 1907 the Admiralty compulsorily purchased part of this land for a torpedo factory.
 The remaining space was handed over to Greenock Corporation in 1914 as a public park.

 The Clyde Torpedo Factory opened in 1910, with 700 workers transferred from the Royal Arsenal, Woolwich.
 The site was tasked with designing and testing of torpedoes, the testing taking place in Loch Long.
 During the Second World War the site switched entirely to manufacturing torpedoes.
 The original gun battery site was occupied by the Navy Buildings, the main offices, just to the east of the torpedo factory buildings.